altfatterz/altfatterz.github.io/_posts/2019-07-07-spring-boot-app-on-openshift.md

 ### Demo application

-Get the bits of the demo application found at `https://github.com/altfatterz/openshift-spring-boot-demo`
+We get the bits of the demo application found at `https://github.com/altfatterz/openshift-spring-boot-demo`

 ```bash
 $ git clone https://github.com/altfatterz/openshift-spring-boot-demo